Divided Attention: Unsupervised Multi-Object Discovery with Contextually Separated Slots: Method

 \subsection{Cross-modal Conditional Slot Decoder}

 Experimental evidence shows that slots can learn representations of independent simple objects on synthetic images.
-However, naive use of SAN to jointly auto-encode real-world images and flow leads to poor reconstruction.
+However, the naive use of SAN to jointly auto-encode real-world images and flow leads to poor reconstruction.
 Since the combined input is complex and the slots are low-dimensional, slots tend to either approximate the entire input or segment the image in a grid pattern that ignores the objects.
-Both lead to poor separation of objects via the learned slots.
+Both lead to poor separation of objects.

 For these reasons, we choose {\em not} to use the image as input to be reconstructed, but as {\em context} to condition the reconstruction of a simpler modality -- the one least affected by complex nuisance variability -- flow in our case.
-The conditional decoder $g_w$ maps each latent code $x_i$ {\em and} image $I$ onto a reconstructed flow $\hat u_i = g_u(x_i, I)$ and a mask $m_i = g_m(x_i, I)$.
-With an abuse of notation, we write $g_w = (g_u, g_m)$ depending on whether we emphasize its dependency on the weights $w$ or on the component that generates the flow $u$ and the mask $m$ respectively.
+The conditional decoder $g_w$ maps each latent code $x_i$ {\em and} image $I$ onto a reconstructed flow and a mask $\{\hat u_i, m_i\} = g_u(x_i, I)$.
+The detailed architecture can be found in the Supp.
+Mat.

-This decoder performs cross-modal transfer, since the image is used as a prior for generating the flow.
-This is akin to a Conditional Prior Network \cite{yang2018conditional}, but instead of reconstructing the entire flow, we reconstruct individual flow components (modes) corresponding to objects in the scene indicated by the decoded masks.
-The reconstructed flow is then obtained as $\hat u = \sum_{i=1}^n \hat u_i \odot m_i$.
-In the next section, we will also use an {\em adversarial conditional decoder} to generate $\tilde{u} = g_\theta (x_i, I)$, that attempts to reconstruct the entire flow $\tilde u$ {\em from each individual slot} $x_i$, which in turn encourages the separation between different slots.
+This decoder performs cross-modal transfer since the image serves as a prior for generating the flow.
+This is akin to a Conditional Prior Network \cite{yang2018conditional}, but instead of reconstructing the entire flow, we reconstruct individual flow components corresponding to objects in the scene, indicated by the masks.
+The flow is reconstructed by $\hat u = \sum_{i=1}^n \hat u_i \odot m_i$.
+Next, we further use an {\em adversarial conditional decoder} to generate $\tilde{u} = g_\theta (x_i, I)$, that attempts to reconstruct the entire flow $\tilde u$ {\em from each individual slot} $x_i$, which in turn encourages the separation between slots.